nebari-dev/nebari-docs/docs/docs/how-tos/How to authenticate using Keycloak.md

 id: login-keycloak
 title: Authenticate using Keycloak and launch your server
 description: |
-  This is a how-to for authenticating using Keycloak.
+  A step-by-step guide to authenticating using Keycloak.
 ---

 # How to authenticate using Keycloak and launch your server